NITYANANDA/tsf/examples/jaxws-cxf-sts-advanced/README.txt

 (tomcat:deploy, tomcat:redeploy, tomcat:undeploy).  (-PTomcat7 is active by default so
 does not need to be explicitly specified.)

 2.)
-From the root jaxws-cxf-sts folder, run "mvn clean install".
+From the root jaxws-cxf-sts-advanced folder, run "mvn clean install".
 If no errors, can then run "mvn tomcat:deploy" (or tomcat:undeploy or tomcat:redeploy on subsequent runs as appropriate), either from the same folder (to deploy the STS and WSP at the same time) or separately, one at a time, from the war and sts folders.